N-jongsik/N-jongsik/README.md

 - ⚡ Fun fact: ...
 -->

 - 🔭 I’m currently working on computer information engineering in Kwangwoon University
+- 📘 What I’ve studied so far:AI, OS, Algorithm, DataStructure, Computer Network, Computer Architecture
-- 🌱 I’m currently learning AI, OS, Algorithm, DataStructure
+- 🌱 I’m currently learning web and app development to become a full-stack developer
 - 📫 How to reach me: 010-3467-6350